 Rely on standard API frameworks that are designed with security in mind.
 Examples of this include the Open Cloud Computing Interface (OCCI) and the Cloud Infrastructure Management Interface (CIMI).

 Ensure complete visibility into the enterprise security environment.
 Even with comprehensive policies for cloud API design, security issues are never off the table.
-Businesses must invest in solutions that provide complete visibility of network traffic and network detection and response capabilities so security teams can quickly identify and address API security risks.
+Businesses must invest in solutions that provide complete visibility—like network detection and response—so security teams can quickly identify and address API security risks.

 To see what network detection and response could reveal about your cloud environment, check out the free trial (in AWS) of ExtraHop Reveal(x) 360.